Westport Unveils H2 HPDI™ Fuel System for Sustainable Hydrogen Internal Combustion Mobility at IAA

 Westport displays its H2 HPDI fuel system-equipped demonstrator truck at IAA Transportation 2022 in Hanover, Germany, September 20-25, 2022

 VANCOUVER, British Columbia and HANOVER, Germany, Sept.
-16, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. (“Westport” or the “Company”) (TSX: WPRT / Nasdaq: WPRT) today announced its new H2 HPDI fuel system.
+16, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. ("Westport" or the "Company") WPRTWPRT today announced its new H2 HPDI fuel system.
 For the first time in Europe, Westport will display its H2 HPDI fuel system-equipped demonstrator truck at IAA Transportation 2022 in Hanover, Germany, September 20-25, 2022.
 Further information will be available at the Westport booth, Hall H12 Stand B70.

 H2 HPDI is designed for use in internal combustion engines.
 The system, when fueled with hydrogen, offers more power and torque than diesel while dramatically reducing emissions.
 Westport's H2 HPDI fuel system provides the following benefits: